Fix Error: This share requires the obsolete SMB1 protocol

 SMB stands for Server Message Block, a network file-sharing protocol.
 It allows applications and computers to communicate and share files, printers, and various resources over a network.

-SMBv1 was deprecated by Microsoft in 2014 and is no longer installed on Windows devices.
-Starting with Windows 10 Fall Creators Update and Windows Server 1709, SMBv1 is not included by default.
+Microsoft deprecated SMBv1 in 2014 and no longer installs it on Windows devices.
+It is not included by default, starting with Windows 10 Fall Creators Update and Windows Server 1709.

 You can’t connect to the file share because it’s not secure.
 This share requires the obsolete SMB1 protocol, which is unsafe and could expose your system to attack.
 Your system requires SMB2 or higher.
 For more info on resolving this issue, see: https://go.microsoft.com/fwlink/?linkid=852747